 The option RADIATION has precedence over RADIATION_MODEL1 when both are activated.
+(Default: false)

 RADIATION_MODEL1 a logical flag to turn on the synchrotron radiation according to the method given in [33].
 This model simulates quantum excitation via a random number generator and tables for photon emission.
-It can be used only with the option ELEMENT_BY_ELEMENT.
+It can be used only with the option the quantum excitation into effect.
+It applies only when for RADIATION_MODEL1 is active.